 Requirements for Exploratory Fisheries

-Any Member or CNCP seeking to permit a vessel that flies its flag to fish in an exploratory fishery, or to fish in an exploratory fishery with a gear type that has not been used in that fishery for the previous ten years; shall, not less than 60 days in advance of the next annual meeting of the Scientific Committee:
+Any Member or CNCP seeking to permit a vessel that flies its flag to fish in an exploratory fishery, or to fish in an exploratory fishery with a gear type that has not been used in that fishery for the previous ten years; shall submit no less than 120 prior to the next annual meeting of the Scientific Committee a succinct description of their intended Fisheries Operation Plan for information purposes, using the templates developed by the Scientific Committee.
+The Secretariat shall circulate the succinct description received to all Members and CNCPs, 115 days in advance of its next annual Scientific Committee meeting.
+A full Fisheries Operation Plan shall be submitted, taking into account 5bis if relevant, not less than 60 days in advance of the next annual meeting of the Scientific Committee, according to the following:

 submit an application to the Commission to permit a vessel or vessels that fly its flag to fish in that exploratory fishery.
 This application shall include information that satisfies paragraphs 2 and 3 of Annex 1 of CMM 05-2019 (Record of Vessels);